mcpython4-coding/Documentation/mcpython/common/world/Dimension.md

                 **kwargs,
                 ) -> typing.Optional[mcpython.common.world.AbstractInterface.IChunk]:

-            Gets an chunk for an position
+            Gets a chunk for a block-position
             :param position: the position to use or the block instance to use
             :param kwargs: same as get_chunk()
             :return: the chunk instance or None
+            :raises: ValueError: if position is not tuple or block

                 variable position